 And that’s where Made in Abyss concludes: with Riko, Reg, and Nanachi making some preparations before braving the Abyss once again.
 It’s a really a wonderful montage; the music is effectively emotional and it gives us a nice excuse to see the supportive cast one last time.
 It kind of stuns me just how complete this feel.
 All of the loose ends are resolved and what lies in store for these three adventurers is more of a sequel hook than a cliffhanger in dire need of a sequel.

 That said, I really do hope that Made in Abyss gets greenlit for another season.
 It’s certainly possible given the acclaim and popularity the manga has received.
 What’s perhaps preventing a second season from becoming a reality is perhaps the fact that it isn’t tracking to be a huge hit on disc.
-It’d be a huge shame if more of this anime doesn’t get produced because anime this strong in art and story really don’t come by very often (and I say this having enjoyed three very exceptional anime this summer).
+It’d be a huge shame if more of this anime doesn’t get produced because anime this strong in art and story really don’t come by very often (and I say this having enjoyed some very exceptional anime this summer).
 Regardless, the door’s definitely left open and I really do hope we get to see more of this wonderful anime.